Burgin Mine in Tintic

 North American lead assets

-LeadFX is a Toronto Stock Exchange listed ("LFX"), Australian based, mining company focused on the development of its lead and lead-silver projects located in Australia and North America.
+LeadFX is an Australian based mining company focused on the development of its lead and lead-silver projects located in Australia and North America.
 The Company's primary undertaking is the Paroo Station lead mine.
-The Paroo Station lead mine is located 30km west of the town of Wiluna in Western Australia (refer Figure 1).
+The Paroo Station lead mine is located 30km west of the town of Wiluna in Western Australia.
 The Company also owns an 83.5% interest in the Burgin mines and surrounding land claims in the Tintic mining district 60 miles south-east of Salt Lake City, Utah and exploration interests in the Amber Mineral belt in Alaska.

-The Chief Properties contain three potential primary mineral projects, being: (a) prospective mining or quarrying of industrial minerals and aggregates ("Industrial Minerals") in conjunction with Ophir Minerals LLC ("Ophir"), a third-party mining operator; (b) prospective lead, silver, gold and zinc deposits and related infrastructure surrounding Chief's former operating Burgin Mine; and (c) a prospective gold and silver deposit and related infrastructure surrounding Chief's former operating Trixie Mine.
+The Chief properties contain three potential primary mineral projects: (i) the prospective lead, silver, gold and zinc deposits and related infrastructure surrounding the former operating Burgin Mine; (ii) the prospective gold and silver deposit and related infrastructure surrounding the former operating Trixie Mine; and (iii) the prospective mining or quarrying of industrial minerals and aggregates (namely, silica and limestone).